 Wayne L. Wilson: Author Letter

 As a child, I loved spending endless hours in the library.
 I was also an avid comic book reader.
-Sometimes when I couldn’t wait for a new edition of my favorite books, I’d often take the same characters from these comics, draw them, write, and develop entirely new stories.
+Sometimes when I couldn't wait for a new edition of my favorite books, I'd often take the same characters from these comics, draw them, write, and develop entirely new stories.
+Unsurprisingly, this passion for storytelling laid the foundation for who I am today Wayne L. Wilson: author and storyteller.

 I am an only child so I learned to master the art of self-entertainment.
 After seeing a movie I loved, I'd frequently sit in my bedroom, rewrite the movie, and then try to act out all the actor's parts.
 When I reflect on it, I suppose it was all about creating my own universe.